Help Guide

 Landscape and Nature

-Identify where and how landscape has been introduced to public and private land in surrounding area.
+Identify where and how landscape has been introduced to public and private land in the surrounding area.
 Learn how to replicate features such as front gardens, street trees and green boundary treatments.

 Site visits or street studies to identify how space is made for landscape which may include front garden areas, space within or side of streets for trees or boundaries.